Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Introduction

 In collaborative learning, learner agency is not a static individual trait but an emergent, interactional phenomenon arising from the feedback loops between participants \citep{darvishi_impact_2024, jarvela_human_2023}.
 It is enacted through the complex interplay of divergent processes (generating ideas, exploring alternatives) and convergent processes (evaluating contributions, integrating perspectives) \citep{farrokhnia_improving_2025, korde_alternating_2017}.
-Successful collaboration relies on the system's ability to self-organize between these states: moving from social co-regulation that builds safety to productive friction that deepens reasoning \citep{ward_productive_2011, holtz_using_2018}.
+Successful collaboration relies on the system's ability to self-organise between these states: moving from social co-regulation that builds safety to productive friction that deepens reasoning \citep{ward_productive_2011, holtz_using_2018}.
 However, these dynamics have historically been studied in human-only systems \citep{dillenbourg_what_1999, roschelle_construction_1995}.
 When the ``peer'' in the system is an AI enacting a specific persona, such as a supportive facilitator or a contrarian challenger, the feedback loops that sustain agency may be fundamentally altered \citep{joo_ai_2025, hwang_ideabot_2021, weijers_intuition_2025}.
-By introducing stable behavioral attractors, AI agents may redistribute epistemic labor and reshape the temporal evolution of discourse in ways that are far from simple to capture through traditional pre-post comparisons \citep{yang_ink_2024, schecter_how_2025}.
+By introducing stable behavioural tendencies, AI agents may redistribute epistemic labour and reshape the temporal evolution of discourse in ways that are difficult to capture through traditional pre-post comparisons alone \citep{yang_ink_2024, schecter_how_2025}.